nya3jp/cros-bazel/docs/debugging.md

 ## Common build issues

-### Build-time dependencies are missing
+### Build-time package dependencies are missing

 **Cause**:
 Only explicitly declared build-time dependency packages are made available in the ephemeral CrOS SDK container when building a Portage package under Bazel.

 **Symptom**:
-Missing build-time dependencies result in a variety of error messages,
+Missing build-time package dependencies result in a variety of error messages,
 including:

 - `foobar: command not found`